Your ultimate guide to Slack Frontiers Asia Pacific and Europe

 #welcome

-- Take a look at information on event logistics, Slack product news and more in
+- Check out information on event logistics, Slack product news and more in

 #announcements